Fieldguide/action-slack-deploy-pipeline/README.md

 - Posts summary message at beginning of the deploy workflow, surfacing commit message and author
 - Maps GitHub commit author to Slack user by full name, mentioning them in the summary message
-- Threads intermediate stage completions, sending unexpected failures back to the channel
+- Threads intermediate stage completions, broadcasting unexpected errors back to the primary channel by default
 - Updates summary message duration at conclusion of the workflow
 - Supports `pull_request`, `push`, `release`, `schedule`, and `workflow_dispatch` [event types](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows)